Back to Basics Guides

 Introduction

-When you add a new site to your AAArdvark Workspace, you may need to configure authentication settings to to access pages securely.
+When adding a new site to your AAArdvark Workspace, you might need to configure authentication settings to access protected pages.
 Don’t worry—you can always update these settings later if needed.

-From your dashboard, click the Add a New Site button at the top of the page.
+To get started, go to your dashboard and click Add a New Site at the top of the page.

 Setting up Site Authentication

-AAArdvark offers three authentication methods to fit your needs: HTTP Basic, Login Form, and Custom Header.
+AAArdvark offers three authentication methods: HTTP Basic, Login Form, and Custom Header.

 HTTP Basic:

-This form of authentication is commonly used for development sites that require a login to keep them private.
-Simply enter your username, password, and a test URL to confirm the credentials work.
+This method is often used for development sites that require a login for privacy.
+Just enter your username, password, and a test URL to verify the credentials.

 Login Form: